Frazzer951/CompSciFinalProjectLife/README.md

         [] Add Options for year start (needs more detail, please put your ideas below) Ideas-
-        [] Health Degredations and Repair (Add hospitol option when health is low)
+        [] Health Degredations and Repair (Add hospitol option when health is low) [] Jobs Class
+            Add what methods you think we will need here